cbrocas/blog/_posts/2022-08-23-sharing-some-thoughts-from-conference-organizer.md

 **Summer is also the time of Music and Photography festivals**.
 I always try to participate to these kind of event.
 I also try to find and read interviews of festival organizers.

-For example, give a try to this <a href="https://www.fisheyemagazine.fr/rdv/cest-dans-le-mag/nous-mettons-les-artistes-en-orbite-arles-est-une-vraie-rampe-de-lancement/">Sam Stourdzé interview</a> [FR], former Rencontres d'Arles director (main French photography festival).
+For example, give a try to this <a href="https://www.fisheyemagazine.fr/rdv/cest-dans-le-mag/nous-mettons-les-artistes-en-orbite-arles-est-une-vraie-rampe-de-lancement/">Sam Stourdzé interview</a> [fr], former director of the Rencontres d'Arles, the main French photography festival.

 It is such a rich source of inspiration despite the differences between the events.

-For example, Sam Stourdzé explains during the interview that the soul of an event mainly comes from of what happens besides the event, during moments of exchanges.
+For example, Sam Stourdzé explains during this interview that the soul of an event mainly comes from of what happens besides the event, during moments of exchanges.
 He also advocates that the atmosphere coming from the different locations used to host the event gives a little extra soul to it.
 I can't agree more!

 **As you can see, all of these inspiration sources provide you a lot of new perspectives and ideas you can try to adapt to your own event to improve it** 🙂.